-Best weights benches for home, in order of preference
+Best weights benches to buy in 2021

 This chunky bench from Mirafit caught my eye because it offers gym-worthy build quality for under £200, considerably undercutting products from established players like Life Fitness and Technogym.
 Despite the reasonable asking price, it still packs a solid frame, constructed from 7cm x 5cm steel tubing, 2mm thick throughout.
 It also boasts premium extras such as the small wheels at the back and grab handle at the front for easy manoeuvrability.